-David Teece has a Ph.D. in economics from the University of Pennsylvania, has held positions at Stanford University and Oxford University, and has four honorary doctorates.
+David Teece has a Ph.D. in economics from the University of Pennsylvania, has held positions at Stanford University and Oxford University, and has eight honorary doctorates.
 He has testified before Congress on regulatory and competition policy, is author of over 200 books and articles, and is the editor of Industrial & Corporate Change (Oxford University Press).
 According to Science Watch, he is the lead author on the most cited article in economics and business worldwide (1995–2005).
-He is an SMS Fellow, has 6 honorary doctorates, and is an active angel investor in technology startups.
+He is an SMS Fellow and is an active angel investor in technology startups.

 David will be presented with this award at the Awards Luncheon, Tuesday afternoon at the SMS Annual Conference in Paris.
 As a recipient of the award, he will also be organizing a session on Monday at the conference!
-Check back for more information on this session.
+Click here to view the session details.